lucapug/nyc-bike-analytics/docs/project_setup.md

 From now on, the rest of the project can be run from inside the Mage UI, where there is also a terminal (that is executed inside the running container)

 Open the `bike_analytics` pipeline.
 The first 3 blocks of the pipeline must be executed five times, one for each year from 2019 to 2023.
-The `year `environment variable must be set manually at each execution of the three blocks (to set the variable, open in the panel on the right of the UI the proper section).
+The `year `environment variable must be set manually at each execution of the three blocks (to set the variable, open the panel on the right of the UI and select the variables section).
 Once this operation is finished, you have 5 external tables in the BigQuery dataset, on which you can make the subsequent transformations by means of DBT blocks.

 Each one of the DBT blocks must be executed only one time.
 The first block materializes the 5 external tables built before to a staging table (partitioned and clustered for optimal performance of the successive operations).
 The second DBT block select the columns of interest for the analysis and add a calculated column (trip_duration).
 Its output is the `facts_JC_citibike_trips`.